 Being more mindful can take a number of different forms including

-Practicing consciously noticing how you perform everyday tasks, like answering the phone, waiting in line to be served at the coffee shop or interacting with your kids.
+- Practising consciously noticing how you perform everyday tasks, like answering the phone, waiting in line to be served at the coffee shop or interacting with your kids

 What is so heartening is seeing how many more companies are now integrating some of these ideas into their workplace culture.